-1. D RFA: Add Distance Education
+1.RFA: Add Distance Education

-- 1. Executive Summary - i.
+- a.
+Executive Summary - i.
 An overview of the mission and vision for the expanded school or network, noting any revisions to the approved mission and vision for the school relating to the addition of a distance education program. - ii.
 A list of the current school campuses - iii.
 Proposed model and target communities by zip code - iv.
 The outcomes you expect to achieve across the network of campuses with the addition of the distance education program. - v.
 The key components of your educational model and how the distance education program aligns with the educational model. - vi.
-Key supporters, partners, or resources that will contribute to the distance education program - 2.
-Targeted Plan - i.
+Key supporters, partners, or resources that will contribute to the distance education program b.
+Targeted Plan

+- i.
 Identify the community you wish to serve as a result of the distance education program and describe your interest in serving this specific community. - ii.
-Explain how your distance education model, and the commitment to serve the population, including the grade levels you have chosen, would meet the district and community needs and align with the mission of the SPCSA. - 3.
+Explain how your distance education model, and the commitment to serve the population, including the grade levels you have chosen, would meet the district and community needs and align with the mission of the SPCSA. - c.
 Distance Education Requirements - i.
 Describe the system of course credits that the school will use. - ii.
 Describe how the school will monitor and verify the participation in and completion of courses by pupils. - iii.
 Describe how the school will ensure students participate in assessments and submit coursework. - iv.
 Describe how the school will conduct parent-teacher conferences. - v.
-Describe how the school will administer all tests, examinations, or assessments required by state or federal law or integral to the performance goals of the charter school in a proctored setting. - 4.
-Special Education - i.
-For Distance Education Schools: Describe how the school will provide appropriate services in the distance education learning environment to students with disabilities across a broad continuum. - ii.
-What systems will you put in place to ensure that staff members are knowledgeable about all legal distance education requirements pertaining to special populations and the servicing of particular populations of students and can answer parent inquiries in a manner consistent with the letter and spirit of state and federal law?
+Describe how the school will administer all tests, examinations or assessments required by state or federal law or integral to the performance goals of the charter school in a proctored setting.